Soak in history

 If Rome looks stunning by day, at night it glitters with all the buildings, piazzas and fountains lit up.
 Strolling around the city’s iconic landmarks like the Trevi Fountain at night when the crowds are thin can be very rewarding.
 Such evening strolls are called passeggiatte and are an integral part of the Italian way of life.

-Published in The Hindu MetroPlus in April 2018.
+A slightly edited version was published in The Hindu MetroPlus in April 2018.
 Read it online here.